The Navhind Times: Over the decades

-Till 1983, The Navhind Times was the sole English-language daily in Goa, till the Portuguese-language O Heraldo converted to being a broadsheet daily in English too on October 10, 1983.
+Until 1983, The Navhind Times was the sole English-language daily in Goa, till the Portuguese-language O Heraldo converted to being a broadsheet daily in English too on October 10, 1983.

 In 1987, the Gomantak Times joined, as the third English-language daily in Goa.
 But it shut down in 2020, during the pandemic year, citing financial pressures.
 In the meanwhile, the Times of India, a major newspaper from Mumbai (Bombay), also started a Goa edition in the early 2000s.
 Likewise, another newspaper launched here was The Goan of the Timblo group.

 Editors

 In 1965, The Navhind Times hired Dr. K S K Menon, of the Free Press Journal, Bombay, as its editor.
 Menon remained until 1981 when ideological differences with Vasantrao Dempo made him resign and join Deccan Herald in Bangalore.
 Known for his military demeanor and unbending respect for the truth, he had a plaque on his desk that said 'News not Views'.

 Editors at the helm of The Navhind Times included Bikram Vohra, Padiyar, among others.

-In May 1993 Arun Sinha took over as editor.
+In May 1993 Arun Sinha took over as editor and had a long stint which lasted till the early 2020s.

-As of November 2021, Venkateswaran Narayanan was the editor.
+In November 2021, Venkateswaran Narayanan was appointed editor, followed by Vijay S. de Souza in 2023.